alirezaomidi/minecraft-server-telegram-bot/README.md

 - [ ] create a game server & transfer from backup server to game server & start the game
 - [ ] stop the game & transfer file from game server to backup server & delete game server
 - [ ] status (On, Turning on, Off, Turning off)

+## Contribute
+Check issues to see ongoing tasks.
+Feel free to participate in tasks or Open a new issue.